ArkaSaha30/andy-infra/infra/README.md

 TCE package repo has been installed on the service and build clusters in the "tanzu-package-repo-global" namespace.

+This repo has two folders: jobs-variable and prow-variable, that contain the source files (with variables) for the /jobs and /prow folders that will be used to deploy Prow.  **Caution** The build script will remove /jobs and /prow and replace them with new versions of yaml WITH variables replace.
+Once the prow variables have been applied and the new folders created, the script will push the latest folders to the infra repo.
+Auto update of Prow depends on file changes within /prow/cluster.
+When making changes to Prow application version, remember to change both files within /prow/cluster **AND** /prow-variable/cluster.

 **Note:**
 aws-nuke does not work and is commented out.
 The PowerUser rights we have in our sandbox AWS accounts do not allow us to use Alias which is required for aws-nuke.

 **Note:**
 This scripting uses gnu-sed `gsed`.
-It will be installed by the install-dependencies
+It will be installed by the install-dependencies script.

 ## AWS Infra Cluster Build variables
 These variables need to be exported to the console for the build script to process.
 The AWS_SESSION_TOKEN will expire so a managed account build is only useful for "short" tests or jobs that don't require long running AWS sessions.
 Useful for: build cluster --> do tests --> destroy